michami/MBR/README.md

 ### Beast-Kin

 Self transformation / boosting magic.
-Training and communicating with animals.
-All beast-Kin can heal themselves and change to their one associate animal (a cat girl changes into a cat) but needs a background to change into other animals. (a cat girl that can change into a bear, or bird)
+All beast-kin have some understanding of most animals' intents, can communicate with the same type of animal as their animal form, can heal themselves, and can transform into their one associate animal (a cat girl changes into a cat) but they need a background to change into other animals. (a cat girl that can change into a bear, or bird)

 Their animal form will have its own stats at the same level as the human form.
-For example, a **5 1 5 10** (**HP 6**) bear-kin may change their stats to **10 6 4 1** (**HP 11**) when changing into a bear.
+For example, a **5 1 5 10** (**HP 6**) bear-kin may change their stats to **10 6 4 1** (**HP 11**) when transformed into a bear.

-Transformation always succeeds and takes one full turn.
-No other action can be made that turn and no **DEX** tokens can be spent to get additional actions.
+Transformation always succeeds and takes two actions.

-Each form has their own instance of damage and tokens.
-They are played as if two separate entities that take a full turn to swap between.
+Each form has their own instance of tokens and damage.
+They are played like two separate entities that take two actions to swap between.
 If one form drops to **0 HP**, they transform into their other form automatically and cannot change back until a long rest, or a specialty spell / potion that is specifically made to heal their other form is used.
 Rests affect both forms equally, but healing only heals the current form.

 **INT** typically drops to **1** in animal form as the animal form has barely human intelligence and is susceptible to mental attacks. **INT** may be used in animal form for healing or to represent an instinctive reaction to shift a roll.